 - Switzerland: A portfolio with a focus primarily on Swiss equities.

 - Sustainable: A portfolio investing only in sustainable companies, mainly with ESG principles.

 So, together, you can choose between 18 strategies.
 There should be enough for everybody!
-If you are unsatisfied with the proposed strategy, you can create your strategy.
+If unsatisfied with the proposed strategy, you can create your strategy.
 For this, you can pick from their extensive range of index funds.

 finpension 3a does not invest in Exchange Traded Funds (ETFs) but in index funds.
 There are several advantages to doing that from a pension foundation perspective:

 - They can reclaim the withholding taxes on dividends on foreign stocks.

 - There is no stamp duty to pay for these funds compared to ETFs.